WerWolv/EdiZon_CheatsConfigsAndScripts/README.md

 # EdiZon_ConfigsAndScripts

 This is the official repository for EdiZon Editor Config and Editor Script files.
-If you want yours to be added, please send them to @WerWolv98 or @thomasnet-mc.
+If you want yours to be added, please send them to @WerWolv98 or @thomasnet-mc or create a Pull Request.

 Config files go into the `/EdiZon/editor` folder, Script files go into the `/EdiZon/editor/scripts` folder and libraries used by scripts go into the `/EdiZon/editor/scripts/lib` folder.